-1. Miniature insignia or medals may be worn on formal ceremonial occasions and should be in one horizontal line on the left lapel or breast of the coat.
-To assure proper alignment, the medals should be mounted on a single bar; this bar should never be longer than the distance between the fold of the left lapel of the coat and the left armhole seam; the medals may be overlapped on the left edges to conserve space if necessary.
-More than one row of medals may be worn and the decision is a matter of personal taste.
+1. Miniature insignia or medals may be worn on formal ceremonial occasions and should be in one or more horizontal line on the left lapel or breast of the coat.
+More than one row of medals may be worn, and the decision is a matter of personal taste.